pawanpaudel93/go-m3u-parser/README.md

         """Save to json/m3u file.
         It saves streams information as a JSON/M3U file with a given filename.

+        Parameters:
-        filename: Name of the file to save streams information.
+        - filename: Name of the file to save streams information.
         """
 }